lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

-If the field is identified in the Field Description as being of variable length, then applying the CDA to compress this field may result in a value of fixed size (e.g. not-sent or mapping-sent) or of variable size (e.g. value-sent or LSB).
+If the field is identified in the Field Description as being of variable length, then applying the CDA to compress this field may result in a value of fixed size (e.g., not-sent or mapping-sent) or of variable size (e.g., value-sent or LSB).
 In the latter case, the residue for that field is the bits that result from applying the CDA to the field, preceded with the size of the value.
 The most significant bit of the size is stored to the left (leftmost bit of the residue field).